Phone: 202-266-4929 | Email: firstname.lastname@example.org

 Phone: 202-266-4932 | Email: firstname.lastname@example.org

-Megan Swanson is the Administrative Assistant at ECOS.
-She assists with general office administration tasks as well as supports senior staff on projects.
+Megan Swanson is a Project Associate at ECOS, assisting senior staff with projects related to water and E-Enterprise, among other topics.
 After graduating from UC Santa Barbara with a degree in Environmental Studies, she moved to Washington, DC for an internship at Ocean Conservancy.
+Megan began work with ECOS in 2017 as the Administrative Assistant.